-- a) In 2022 £NIL (2021 £NIL) was paid to Governors for travel expenses.
-No remuneration was paid to Governors by the Foundation, nor were any expenses re-imbursed to Governors by payment to a third party (2021 £NIL). - b) Governors were not involved in any transactions, except where the Foundation made grants to organisations or individuals within schools with which a Governor is involved.
+- a) In 2023 £NIL (2022 £NIL) was paid to Governors for travel expenses.
+No remuneration was paid to Governors by the Foundation, nor were any expenses re-imbursed to Governors by payment to a third party (2022 £NIL). - b) Governors were not involved in any transactions, except where the Foundation made grants to organisations or individuals within schools with which a Governor is involved.
 In those cases, the Governor involved did not vote.
 This was the situation for the following grants: - i.
 Grant made to the Cathedral School of St Saviour & St Mary Overie for £2,000, where Janet Simpson is the Chair of Governors and Canon Michael Rawson is the Vice Chair of Governors. - ii.
 Uniform grants made to pupils at St James' Church of England Primary School where Tim McNally is the treasurer and his partner was a governor. - iii.
-Grants made to the Glaziers' Foundation for £2,000.
-Tim McNally is Chair of Membership of the Worshipful Company of Glaziers. - c) There were no other related party transactions during the year.
+Grants made to City of London Academy schools.
+Tim McNally is a Common Councillor of the Corporation of London. - c) There were no other related party transactions during the year.